varnish/Varnish-Book/varnish_book.rst

 VCL Basics
 ==========

-.. training: robust principle: liberal to whatever you receive, conservative: consistent in what you send.
-This creates a lot of legacy.
+.. training: robustness principle: liberal to whatever you receive, conservative: consistent in what you send.
+This creates a lot of legacy. https://en.wikipedia.org/wiki/Robustness_principle
-.. training: Dridi said that state machine is a subset of graph theory.
-Double check it!

 - The Varnish Configuration Language (VCL) is a domain-specific language
 - VCL as a state machine